yeseoLee/Open-Domain-QA/.github/ISSUE_TEMPLATE/experiment.md

 ---
 name: Experiment Issue
-about: For new experiments
+about: For new experiments
 title: "[EXP]"
 labels:
 assignees: ''
 ---